Vestiacom/cordova-plugin-apple-authentication-ka/README.md

-# apple.auth Plugin
+# cordova.apple.auth Plugin

-This plugin provides Apple Sign In authentication for iOS 13.
+This plugin provides Apple Sign In authentication for Cordova on iOS 13.

 ## Status